n-kishaloy/financelib/README.md

 ## Motivation
 The library was created to be a reasonably complete package for all major financial formulas used in Finance.
 The codes are all in *pure* Rust.
 It encompasses most of the common area of *Finance* - *Accounts, Balance Sheets, Equity, Bonds, Derivatives, Free Cash Flows, Valuations etc*

-Unless otherwise mentioned, the *Actual/Actual* day-convention is used for all formulas.
+Unless otherwise mentioned, the *US 30/360* day-convention is used for all formulas.
+This is the default option in MS Excel.

 The project is currently in *work-in-progress (WIP) stage* and it is *strongly advised **not*** to use it.